splunk/public-o11y-docs/sp-oncall/spoc-integrations/new-twilio.rst

 policy.

-Note: If you are utilizing either the Multi-Team Phone Tree or Multiple Phone Numbers to Route to Different Teams setup, you’ll need to repeat this step for all teams specified through the integration, thus creating multiple routing keys.
+Note: If you are utilizing either the Multi-Team Phone Tree or Multiple Phone Numbers to Route to Different Teams setup, you'll need to repeat this step for all teams specified through the integration, thus creating multiple routing keys.